On pure monomorphisms and pure epimorphisms in accessible categories: Introduction

+\begin{proof} In any category, colimits commute with colimits; in particular, the $\kappa$\+directed colimits preserve cokernel pairs.
+So, if a morphism~$m$ is a $\kappa$\+directed colimit of effective monomorphisms~$m_\xi$, then the colimit of the cokernel pairs of~$m_\xi$ is the cokernel pair of~$m$.
+Here we are assuming that the index~$\xi$ ranges over a $\kappa$\+directed poset~$\Xi$.
+By Lemma~\ref{directed-colimits-commute-with-small-limits}, in a $\kappa$\+accessible category, the $\kappa$\+directed colimits commute with $\kappa$\+small limits; in particular, the $\kappa$\+directed colimits preserve equalizers.
+Thus $m$~is the equalizer of its cokernel pair. \end{proof}

-Let $\cM$ be a class of morphisms in~$\sC$.
+Let $\cM$ be a class of morphisms in a category~$\sC$.
 We will say that $\cM$ is a \emph{QE\+mono class} in $\sC$ if the following conditions are satisfied: \begin{enumerate} {\roman{enumi}} \item All pushouts of all morphisms from $\cM$ exists in $\sC$, and the class $\cM$ is stable under pushouts.
 In other words, for any span (i.~e., a pair of morphisms with common domain) $m\:C\rarrow D$, \ $f\:C\rarrow C'$ such that $m\in\cM$, the pushout $D'$ exists, and the morphism $m'\:C'\rarrow D'$ belongs to~$\cM$,

 \item In particular, condition~(i) implies that all morphisms from $\cM$ have cokernel pairs in~$\sC$.
-It is further required that every morphism from $\cM$ is the equalizer of its cokernel pair. \item All the identity morphisms in $\sC$ belong to $\cM$, and the class of morphisms $\cM$ is closed under compositions. \end{enumerate}
+It is further required that every morphism from $\cM$ is the equalizer of its cokernel pair.
+In other words, all the morphisms from $\cM$ must be effective monomorphisms. \item All the identity morphisms in $\sC$ belong to $\cM$, and the class of morphisms $\cM$ is closed under compositions. \end{enumerate}

 It is clear from the preceding discussion that, assuming condition~(i), condition~(ii) is equivalent to the condition that all morphisms from $\cM$ are regular monomorphisms in~$\sC$.

 \begin{exs} (1)~If $\sC$ is an additive category, then a QE\+mono class of morphisms in $\sC$ is the same thing as a structure of \emph{right exact category} on $\sC$ in the sense of~\cite[Definition~3.1]{BC}.
 In the terminology of~\cite[Definition~2.2]{HR}, such additive categories with an additional structure are called \emph{inflation-exact categories}.